-2011 2010 Noncontrolling interest \$ 2,770 \$ 3,531
+2011 2010 Net income attributable to noncontrolling interest \$ 2,770 \$ 3,531

-Noncontrolling interest primarily represents the minority investor's share of the earnings of certain China subsidiaries for 2011 and 2010.
-The joint venture investments were eliminated in the consolidations of our financial statements, and the activities of our China subsidiaries were included therein.
+Net income attributable to noncontrolling interest primarily represents the minority investor's share of the earnings of certain China subsidiaries for 2011 and 2010.
+The joint venture investments were eliminated in the consolidations of our financial statements, and the activities of our subsidiaries were included therein.
 The noncontrolling interest in the subsidiaries and their equity balances are reported separately in the consolidation of our financial statements, and the activities of these subsidiaries are included therein.